View Bozeman Ice Climbing Festival Venues in a larger map

 Credit Card.
 This is required for a deposit on any demo gear you might be using and you need to bring it with you the night before your class when you check out your gear.

 Food & Drink.
 We suggest your favorite outdoor lunch.
 Just something quick and goes down easy like left-over Thanksgiving turkey sandwiches.
 Bring at least a liter of water.
 A thermos of hot tea or coffee is also a nice treat.
-Gourmet to go sandwiches are available through our partner Solá Cafe.
-We’ll even deliver to Hyalite for you.

 Aprés-Climb.
-A dry pair of socks and boots or snow packs to put on at the end of the day after dropping your demo boots off with Ice Festival staff in the parking lot.
+A dry pair of socks and boots or snow boots to put on at the end of the day after dropping your demo boots off with Ice Festival staff in the parking lot.
 A warm, dry coat to replace your climbing jacket to keep you warm as we decompress and share stories with everyone back in the parking lot and on the drive back to town.

 Getting There and Carpooling